What is Scraping?

-In this post I’m going to talk about the basics of scraping and give some examples on how scraping can be used for research purposes in content marketing projects.
+In this post, I’m going to talk about the basics of data collection for content marketing and give some examples of how scraping with Xpath can be used for research purposes in content marketing projects.

 How To Scrape – The Very Basics

 The trick with scraping is to have a basic understanding of how a web page’s mark-up is laid out.
 That, with an understanding of the XML path language known as XPath and a few tools to help extract data.
 You can get started in literally minutes, as Chrome plugins and tools are freely available and simple to get started with very quickly.

 Start by Installing Scraper for Chrome.
 It’s an incredibly simple plugin that works a little like this:

 Look at the scraper dialogue.
 Under “Selector” you can see some XPath:

 Put simply, XPath is a language for selecting elements in a hierarchy.
 You follow that hierarchy from the top down, which is how you derive the syntax.
 Take a look at the example above; the XPath selects the contents of all “a” containers that are nested in a “h2” container.
 In the context of my author page, that’s all post titles and links featured on the page.

 In a more complex web page, it might pay to look closely at the mark-up and style classes used in the containers.
 Let’s switch to Web Developer Console in Chrome and have a closer look:

 The h2 is styled with a class attribute called “post_title”.